There are two competing interests when people are moderated.

 I do not even begin to fear such an outcome, because I know the professionalism of my team.
 At any time, if you wish to make private matters public, you may do so.
 As long as it is not in the middle of a game.
 That's against the rules of the site.

 Bring grievances with the moderation public and we'll discuss them.
 Bring them to us privately and we can get several impartial moderators not involved with your grievance into things.
 You can even talk to the site owner himself and he can give his opinion to you.
 There's a way of addressing moderation you don't like.

 But, as a friend, and as someone who wants you to both have a good experience, and also, to avoid embarrassing yourself, I'd recommend you do not make private matters too public.
 You will harm your relationships with fellow forumgoers and probably only further establish that we did our jobs correctly.

 But it is your decision.

-Note that if this default condition of private coaching and private giving of infraction points is reversed as a policy, I will most likely resign and I probably wouldn't be alone.
+Note that if this default condition of private talking and private giving of infraction points is reversed as a policy, I will most likely resign and I probably wouldn't be alone.
 What MU would turn into after that point would be a circus of unfairness and drama.